Abortion

 the standard cases of self-defense involve killing an aggressor; but the fetus is not an aggressor (not even an innocent one).

-It's justifiable (though regrettable) to kill the innocent shield of a threat (Thompson’s case of the tank with the baby).
+Thought Question: is it justifiable (though regrettable) to kill the innocent shield of a threat?
+(Thomson’s case of the tank with the baby).

-NOTE: Hence, the right to self-defense allows abortion only if a woman's life is at substantial risk.
-However, abortion to have a happy life is not justified because one cannot kill an innocent person in order to be happy.
+NOTE: Hence, the right to self-defense at most allows abortion only if a woman's life is at substantial risk.
+However, abortion to have a happy life or to improve one’s welfare is not justified because one cannot kill an innocent person in order to be happy.

 3. The right to bodily autonomy

-In the case of Thompson's plugged-in-violinist, it would be supererogatory to remain plugged.
+In the case of Thomson's plugged-in-violinist, it would be supererogatory to remain plugged.
 Hence, in cases of unwanted pregnancy, it would be supererogatory, though not morally obligatory, to bring the fetus to term (to remain plugged).
+The violinist has a right to life but not to my body, Thomson claims.

 Problem:

-There's a deep disanalogy between abortion and the violinist case, for the woman, by voluntarily having sex, is often co-responsible for the existence of the fetus.
+There's a disanalogy between abortion and the violinist case; the woman, by voluntarily having sex, is often co-responsible for the existence of the fetus.
 But voluntariness entails responsibility, and therefore the woman's responsibility toward the fetus will be proportional to the degree of voluntariness.
-One can distinguish several cases:

-NOTE: bodily autonomy guarantees only a limited right to abortion.
+NOTE: At most, bodily autonomy guarantees only a limited right to abortion.

 A. The principals